a20351766/udo.1.4.0/docs/source/developapps/connectionprofile.md

   successfully handle transaction submission or event notification for example.

 * Service Discovery can augment the information in a connection profile.
-  Specifically, dynamic gateways can be configured with minimal Fabric topology information; the rest can be discovered.
+  Specifically, dynamic gateways can be configured with minimal UDO topology information; the rest can be discovered.

 A static connection profile is normally created by an administrator who